-Enlisting a media buying agency offers a centralised source for all media, simplifying and accelerating global distribution to the desired channels.
-This enables brands to keep abreast of current events and to deliver engaging market material to customers.
-The scope of media delivery is ever expanding, as additional devices receive and display marketing material to audiences and previously low-tech regions transition to new media.
-The media agency is responsible for price negotiation based on several factors, the most notable being the level, quality, and targeting of traffic density.
+Enlisting a media buying agency offers a centralised source for all your media, simplifying and accelerating global distribution to the desired channels.
+This enables brands to keep up-to-date with current trends and deliver engaging marketing material to customers.
+The current scope of media delivery continues to expand, as additional technology can receive and display marketing material to audiences and previously low-tech regions transition to new media.
+The media planning, buying, and fulfilment process is a way to ensure that the ads you create will be used to their full optimisation in the ever-evolving advertising world.

-Prior to media buyers beginning negotiation and placement, they must put a strategic plan into motion.
+Prior to beginning negotiation and placement, media buyers must put a strategic plan into motion.
 This requires brief creation, budgeting, and KPI setting.
-During this stage, the objectives for the marketing material will be outlined using detailed marketing research to better understand consumer behaviour.
-Media placement will be determined by the budget, followed by setting actionable KPIs.
+The goals of the marketing material will also be outlined using detailed market research to better understand consumer behaviour.
+Media placement will then be determined by the budget and actionable KPIs will be set.
 These vary between media channels as each obtains distinct data.
 Online exceeds others in data, yet may not be suitable for all advertisers.
-As such, these are established on a case by case basis according to the clients’ needs.
+As such, these are established on a case by case basis according to the client’s needs.
+The media agency is also responsible for price negotiation based on several factors, the most notable being the level, quality, and targeting of traffic density.

 Simply fill out the form below with as much detail as you can, and we’ll send you a quote within 24hrs — that includes your first-time 20% discount.